Williams Racing: 1979 season

-Williams had greatly improved their Constructors' Championship position, finishing eight places higher than the previous year and scoring 59 more points.
+Williams had greatly improved their Constructors' Championship position, finishing seven places higher than the previous year and scoring 59 more points.
 Alan Jones was the closest driver to the Ferrari duo of Villeneuve and 1979 champion Jody Scheckter.
 Jones scored 43 points, 17 points behind Scheckter, while Regazzoni was two places behind him with 32 points.

 1980 season

-Before the start of the 1980 season, Regazzoni left the team.
-So, Carlos Reutemann joined the team.
+Before the start of the 1980 season, Regazzoni left the team and was replaced by Carlos Reutemann.
 Williams started strong in the championship, with Jones winning the first race of the season in Argentina.
 Jones won four more races: the French Grand Prix, the British Grand Prix, the Canadian Grand Prix and, the last race of the season, the United States Grand Prix.
 Jones became the first of seven Williams drivers to win the Drivers' Championship, 17 points ahead of Nelson Piquet's Brabham.
 Williams also won its first Constructors' Championship, scoring 120 points, almost twice as many as second-placed Ligier.